 The study ranked Bakersfield fourth on a list of U.S. cities that had the worst pedestrian fatality rates when factoring in population.
 Our city saw almost 4 people per 100,000 residents die in pedestrian accidents over a five-year span.
 By comparison, Fresno saw a rate of 3.89 pedestrian fatalities per 100k, making it 7th on Smart Growth’s list.
 They were the only two California cities in the top ten.

 - Overall, California ranked 8th on their list out of all 50 states for pedestrian collisions.
-SWITRS data shows that 974 California pedestrians lost their lives in car accident collisions in 2023.
-That was down from 2022 when 1,225 fatalities were documented.
+SWITRS data shows that 2,780 California pedestrians lost their lives in car accident collisions in 2024.
+That was down from over 4,000 deaths each of the three previous years.

 Smart Growth America also noted a shocking jump in accident rates across the U.S. By their count, there’s been a 75% increase in pedestrian accidents in the country since 2010.